gorse-io/goat/README.md

 ## Limitations

 - Arguments need (for now) to be 64-bit size, meaning either a value or a pointer
-- Maximum number of 4 arguments
+- Maximum of 6 arguments
 - Generally no call statements

 ## Acknowledgments